otaviojr/node-red-contrib-googlehome-actions-v2/README.md

 Node Red nodes to receive and respond to Google Action requests from Google Assistant.

-It will create the webhook you need without any coding or at least with the fewest lines of code possible. :-)
+It will create the webhooks you need without any coding or at least with the fewest lines of code possible. :-)

 Right now it is only compatible with [DialogFlow](https://dialogflow.com/) applications.